tokio-rs/website/content/docs/getting-started/hello-world.md

 ```

 Next, we define the `client` task.
 This asynchronous task will create the stream
-and then yield the stream once it's been created for additional processing.
+and then process the stream.

 ```rust
 # #![deny(deprecated)]